Higher topological complexity and its symmetrization: Symmetric topological complexity

-Before proving (in \propref{p:hinv} below) that $\STC(X)$ is a homotopy invariant of $X$, we show that {its numerical value} differs by at most 1 from {the numerical value of $\TC^S(X)$}.
-In our terms the Farber-Grant definition amounts to setting where $\eps_2$ is the map on the right hand side of \eqref{lases}.
-However, in accordance with the normalization discussed in the {introductory section} (implicit in \defref{d:stc}), we should compare {$\STC(X)$} with
+Before proving (in \propref{p:hinv} below) that $\STC(X)$ is a homotopy invariant of $X$, we show that its numerical value differs by at most one from the numerical value of Fraber-Grant's symmetric topological complexity.
+In accordance with the normalization hypothesis in this paper, we must compare {$\STC(X)$} with

+where $\eps_2$ is the map on the right hand side of \eqref{lases}.
+Note that, under the perspective of~\cite{FGsym}, the ``$+1$'' summand in~(\ref{eq:tcSfarber}) is meant to take into account the obvious equivariant section of $e_2$ on the diagonal.

 \begin{prop} For each ENR $X$ we have

 \end{prop}